Researchers uncover how the immune system clears, or in some cases helps, bacteria after infection.

 In the Neurology-Infectious Diseases Program at Massachusetts General Hospital, we work with other infectious disease specialists to diagnose and treat infections of the nervous system, and neurological complications of systemic infections.

 Tuberculosis (TB) is a bacterial infection that often infects the lungs.
-Other organs such as the kidneys, spine, or brain may also be affected.
+Other organs, such as the kidneys, spine, or brain, may also be affected.
 So can the lymph glands and other parts of the body.
-TB is mainly spread from person to person through the air, such as when an infected person coughs or sneezes.
-It can also cause an active infection after not being active in someone who was exposed at an earlier time.
+TB is mainly spread from person to person through the air, such as when someone with TB of the lungs coughs or sneezes.
+It can also become an active infection after not being active for a long time in someone who had been exposed.

 There is a difference between being infected with TB bacteria and having active tuberculosis disease.

 The stages of TB are:

 Exposure.
 This happens when a person has been in contact with, or exposed to, another person who has TB.
 The exposed person will have a negative skin test, a normal chest X-ray, and no signs or symptoms of the disease.

 Latent TB infection.
 This happens when a person has TB bacteria in their body but no symptoms of the disease.
 The infected person's immune system walls off the TB organisms.
 And the TB stays inactive throughout life in most people who are infected.
 This person would have a positive skin or blood test for TB but a normal chest X-ray or one that only shows past scarring from the disease.
 They would have no signs of active infection in other parts of the body.

 TB disease.
 This person has signs and symptoms of an active TB infection.
-The person could have a positive or negative skin or blood test for TB and a positive chest X-ray, biopsy, or other finding showing an active infection.
+The person could have a positive or negative skin or blood test for TB and a positive chest X-ray, sputum culture, lung biopsy, or other finding showing an active infection.